 1. EDpCloud file synchronization software

-The following are brief notes about installing and configuring of EDpCloud file synchronization and file replication software
+The following are brief notes about installing and configuring of EDpCloud file synchronization and Linux file replication software.

-In all of the following, edbasedir means where you installed EDpCloud software.
+In all of the following, edbasedir means where you installed EDpCloud software (Under Linux, UNIX, Windows edpbasedir is specified in ED_BASE_DIR environment variable)

 Under edbasedir, you will find the following sub-directories: